Skip to main content

 Log Management

-Lovrabet CLI automatically records every command you execute, like an "operation history".
+Lovrabet CLI automatically records every command you execute, like an "operation history."
 These logs are very useful when encountering problems.

-Why Do We Need Logs?
+Why Do You Need Logs?

 Imagine these scenarios:

-Logs help you solve these problems!
+Logs can help you solve these problems!

 How to Use